bjourne/myopencl/README.md

     cd myopencl
     pip install -U . --break-system-packages

-You can use the installeed mcl-tool for diagnostics:
+It installes `mcl-tool` to be used for diagnostics:

     $ mcl-tool list-platforms
     ...